The DFSA utilises numerous tools to conduct its supervisory work.

 - Team Supervision

 Authorised Firms that the DFSA deems to present lower risk to the DFSA’s objectives are assigned to Team Supervision.
 Under this method, a Firm will engage with the DFSA via the “Supervised Firm Contact Form.”
-A Relationship Manager from Team Supervision will then be assigned to engage with the Firm.
+A Supervisor from Team Supervision will then be assigned to engage with the Firm.
 Firms are subject to thematic reviews; desk-based and onsite risk assessments; senior management meetings; and quarterly, annual, and periodic reporting requirements.